jasonmccreary/blog-posts/2012-11-06-tough-mudder-kentucky.md

 **Everest**.

 Everest is a 12ft quarter pipe.
 You get a running start and leap for the rim.
 Typically mud covers the approach and ramp, adding to the challenge.
 This obstacle requires a helping hand from your fellow Mudder.
-And it&rsquo;s that camaraderie which makes this obstacle fun.
+And it's that camaraderie which makes this obstacle fun.
 Headbands off to the Tough Mudders who tackle Everest solo.

 ## Toughest Tough Mudder Obstacle